Compile7/compile7.github.io/content/how-to-create-protected-routes-in-react/index.md

 }
 />
 ```

+That's it!
+You have created the protected routes.

+## Conclusion
-That's it on creating protected routes.
-You can now access the Private page only if you are logged in.
-If you try to navigate to the Private page without logging in you will be redirected to the Landing page.
+You can now access the Private Page only if you are logged in.
+If you try navigating the Private Page without logging in, you will be redirected to the Landing Page.

-[Project Link](https://github.com/Compile7/compile7-blog-samples/tree/main/how-to-create-protected-routes)  Feel free to clone and run it in your local system to learn more about it.
+You can [find the complete code used in this tutorial on GitHub](https://github.com/Compile7/compile7-blog-samples/tree/main/how-to-create-protected-routes).
+Feel free to clone and run it on your local machine to learn more.